Skip to main content

 • Exit when Bear Power drops below zero OR price falls below your stop loss

-Combining Bull Bear Power with Other Indicators
+Combining with Other Indicators

-RSI Divergence: Watch for situations where Bull Bear Power and RSI tell different stories - these often precede significant reversals.
+RSI Divergence: Watch for situations where Bull Bear Power and RSI tell different stories — these often precede significant reversals.
+I haven't tested this on gold futures, but several traders I follow swear by it for /GC.

 Common Mistakes and How to Avoid Them

 Mistake #1: Taking every zero-line cross as a signal.
-Not all crossovers are created equal - look for confirmation from price action and other indicators.
+Not all crossovers are equal — look for confirmation from price action and other indicators.

 Mistake #2: Ignoring the overall trend.
 Bull Bear Power works best when aligned with the dominant market direction.

-Advanced Applications and Market Insights
+Advanced Market Insights

 Experienced traders often use Bull Bear Power for more sophisticated applications: